 According to the AMVA, almost 57% of American households had pets at the end of 2016.
 Dogs have continuously been the dominant pet in terms of popularity among American households.
 At the end of 2016, about 38% of households nationwide owned a dog.

-Pet owner demographics show that the highest rates of pet ownership are found among households in the least urban areas and the lowest ownership rates are found among those who live in cities.
-Additionally, the highest rates of pet ownership are found in mobile homes with a rate of 73.8%.
+Pet owner demographics show that the highest rates of pet ownership are found among households in the least urban areas, and the lowest ownership rates are found among those who live in cities.
+Additionally, the highest pet ownership rates are found in mobile homes, with a rate of 73.8%.

 The report also showed that pet ownership rates were highest among White households (64.7%), followed by Hispanic/Latino households (61.4%).
 Pet ownership was lowest among Black-African American households (36.9%).